tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 Combining an optimal move with a random walk to allow for more exploration

 Begins with a high temperature and gradually decreases it.
-When temperature is higher,
+When temperature is higher, more random movements are made, when temperature is lower, then it just uses gradient descent

 ### Local Beam Search